 All Faculties (FA, HUM, IGS, NSM, SS) are participating in the summer research program.

 - FACULTY PROPOSALS:

 - Early December – Faculty proposals for CURI Summer Research funding due.
 Faculty with outside-funded projects use the proposal form to post their project descriptions and criteria.

 - STUDENT APPLICATIONS:

 - Mid-January – Summer Research Project descriptions (both college-funded and grant-funded) posted to CURI website; student online application opens

-- STUDENT APPLICATION FORM FOR SUMMER UNDERGRADUATE RESEARCH (NOW OPEN FOR SUMMER 2016)
+- STUDENT APPLICATION FORM FOR SUMMER UNDERGRADUATE RESEARCH (STUDENT APPLICATIONS FOR SUMMER 2016 ARE NOW CLOSED)

 - February 19 – Student applications for Summer Research Program positions due

 - Wednesday, February 28 – Faculty send CURI their selections of student researchers for their projects

 - Students have until the Friday, March 16 before spring break to accept or decline the offered position

 - Last Tuesday in May – Orientation and start of 10-week Summer Research Program